SEO for accounting firms

 • If it’s there, claim it.
 If not, create a new profile.

 Keep your business name legit.
-Don’t try stuffing it with keywords like “Best Tax Accountant Boston.”
+Don’t try stuffing it with keywords.

 Google doesn’t like keyword stuffing in the business name — it could even get your profile suspended.